-JPMorgan making big profits on cargo vessels
+JPMorgan making big profits by flipping cargo vessels

 There are about 10,000 dry bulk ships in service and another 714 to be delivered, Ms. Norrgren said.
 But about half the order book is for the large capesize vessels, which can sway prices.
 If charter rates keep rising, a new round of orders could easily upset the supply-demand balance.

-"The trouble with shipowners is they get very excited," she said.
+"The trouble with ship owners is they get very excited," she said.
 "Nobody wants to be left behind."

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.